 The Dandies of the "Daddy of 'em All" serve as good will ambassadors for the world's largest outdoor rodeo celebration.

 They represent Cheyenne Frontier Days at rodeos, fairs and other celebrations throughout the Rocky Mountain Region visiting a total of nine states.
 During the ten days of Frontier Days they will attend the Coronation Ball, the Western Art Show and Sale, the Pancake Breakfasts, and the USAF Thunderbird Aerial Demonstration.
 In addition, they participate in each of the four downtown parades, nine rodeo performances and eight night shows.

-Diane Humphrey, director, devotes hundreds of hours developing routines, selecting clothing, supervising practices, making travel arrangements and just being there for the girls.
+Michelle Hess joined the team as our new director in 2014, and will devote hundreds of hours developing routines, selecting clothing, supervising practices, making travel arrangements and just being there for the girls.

 Clothing sponsors for the Dandies include Wrangler Shirts and jeans, Justin Boots, and Bailey Hats.

 On March 29, 1936, the first adopted by-laws of the Heels of Cheyenne Frontier Days were drawn up by then Leather Heel, Ed Storey, who hand wrote the original by-laws on a sheet of 1930 Cheyenne Frontier Days letterhead.